nth-chile/important-things-cli/readme.md

 ### Add new note

-`important-things add "Never stray from the Way"`
+`important-things add "Never stray from the Way."`
 ### Read the note with the oldest `lastSeen` date -- the note you haven't seen for the longest time

-`important-things get "Never stray from the Way"`
+`important-things get "Never stray from the Way."`